 - If the interface is being used as expected

-Heatmaps offer easy-to-follow insights into your website performance, allowing you to confirm the organization and content of your webpages and, if needed, adjust the position of popular links and content, improve ad placements, and fix interface issues.
+A heat map analysis offers easy-to-follow insights into your website performance, allowing you to confirm the organization and content of your webpages and, if needed, adjust the position of popular links and content, improve ad placements, and fix interface issues.

 Visualization allows you to use the extensive information gathered through your web analytics platform to make better decisions about your websites.

-Want to see more examples of heatmaps and other visualizations?
+Want to see more examples of heat maps and other visualizations?
 Check out Analance Visualizations today.